Empathic Listening: 8 Strategies For Compassionate Communication

 3. Pay attention to body language.

-Your entire demeanor needs to let the speaker know you are fully present.
+Your entire body needs to let the speaker know you are fully present.
 Turn off your phone so you aren't tempted to look at it.
 Try not to shift your eyes to pay attention to others around you.
 Keep an open, accepting posture with your arms and legs uncrossed.

 Lean in as the other person is speaking and look them in the eye on occasion (but not constantly).
 Try not to fidget or shift around to show impatience or irritation.